kgorlen/EVBilling/README.md

 purchased in blocks of 10 kW, and the charge is apportioned to the EV chargers based on their power (kW) ratings.

-Power ratings are specified as part EV charger circuit names, which must be followed with space and the power rating in kilowatts (kW).
+EV charger circuit names starting with "OFF" are ignored.
+Power ratings are specified by following the circuit name with space and the power rating in kilowatts (kW).
 Text after "kW" is ignored.
-For example circuit names for The Palace have the format PWS-*uuu*-P*nn* *d.dd*kW, where *uuu* is the Owner's Unit number, *nn* is the EV charger parking space number, and *d.dd* is the power rating of the EV
+For example circuit names for The Palace have the format PWS-*uuu*-P*nn* *d.dd*kW, where *uuu* is the Owner's Unit number, *nn* is the EV charger parking space number, and *d.dd* is the power rating of the EV charger:
-charger:

 ```
-PWS-304-P05 1.92kW (NEMA 5-15R, 3030-PSE-16-7.7C-AS charging cable, nominal 120V*16A)
+OFF PWS-304-P05 1.92kW (NEMA 5-15R, 3030-PSE-16-7.7C-AS charging cable, nominal 120V*16A)
 PWS-404-P06 1.45kW (NEMA 5-!5R, Toyota G9060-47130 charging cable, measured June, 2024)
-PWS-502-P07 6.66kW (Tesla 80A, nominal 208V*32A)
+OFF PWS-502-P07 6.66kW (Tesla 80A, nominal 208V*32A)
 PWS-405-P14 8.32kW (Tesla Gen3, nominal 208V*40A)
 PWS-403-P20 6.66kW (Tesla 80A, nominal 208V*32A)
 ```